watson-developer-cloud/node-red-labs/basic_examples/text_to_speech/README.md

 # Watson Text to Speech with Node-RED Lab
 ### Overview
-The Watson text-To-Speech (TTS) service produces an audio file from literal text.
+The Watson Text-To-Speech (TTS) service produces an audio file from literal text.
 The spoken text can be emitted with a choice of voices and languages.

-'nsure you have added TTS service to your NodeRed App in Bluemix
+> **Ensure you have added TTS service to your NodeRed App in Bluemix**

 ### Node-RED Watson TTS node